Published on: 8 November 2014 | Last updated: 10 March 2018

 Italo also offer a door-to-door luggage service in collaboration with DHL.
 The service costs a reasonable 25€ (with no limit on the number of bags) up to a total weight limit of 25kgs.
 Your bags are delivered within 'approximately' (my emphasis) 24 hours in mainland Italy and 48 hours in the islands.
 You need to book by 1pm on the day before departure (the DHL8 Contact Center is +39 199 199 345).
 Italo/DHL luggage delivery service terms and conditions (in Italiano) .

-For more information your best bet it to go to the Eurocity pages of bahn.com.
+For more information your best bet it to go to the Eurocity pages of bahn.de.
 I've only ever managed to find this page in Italian so you may need to use Google Translate.
-There's also a dedicated site: megliointreno.it (better by train).
-It also only seems to be in Italian but does have the handy pdf versions of timetable (downloadable from the home page).
+There's also a dedicated site: megliointreno.it (better by train). ÖBB also has its own website for its services to and from Italy obb-italia.com (de/it).
 You can check the eurocity times using the timetable search engine on bahn.com.
-(For the sake of completeness: ÖBB also has its own website for its services to and from Italy obb-italia.com).
+(For the sake of completeness: ).

 All of the larger lakes in Italy have boat and ferry services.
 These can be an extremely useful alternative in avoiding busy roads or simply cut out a dull road.
 If you are travelling in the Italian Lakes a boat-trip you really should take at least one ride on a vaporetto.
 In my experience, the boats and ferries are bike-friendly, although carriage may be at the discretion of the captain and subject to the availability of space.
 There's plenty of space on car ferries but the space on boat services may be more limited.
 It's important to note that you cannot take bikes on most of the boat services around Venezia (there are a couple of exceptions - see my article on island-hopping along the Venetian lagoon: from Chioggia to Punta Sabbioni).